yardsale8/stat110_book/_sources/chp1/chp1.rst

 Chapter 1
 =========

+.. admonition:: Lab

+    Our first task will be to investigate whether or not we can confidently claim that a claim of hearing loss was based on a lie.
+Please complete `Lab 1 - Evaluating a Claim of Hearing Loss <./lab1.html>`_.

 In the *“Evaluating a Claim of Hearing Loss”* activity, we encountered several basic examples that required us to think statistically in order to investigate a question of interest.
 Before we move on to slightly